 The Singer 4423 struggles a little when it came to making buttonholes, lacking some of the nicer features that other computerized machines offered.
 This performance netted it a subpar 4 out of 10.
 This machine does not stop automatically when sewing a buttonhole, requiring a little more care and attention than some of the other machines to not ball up the thread at the end.

-We also noticed that this buttonhole does not seem to lock as well as the other ones, and were more prone to unraveling, and that it was substantially more difficult to line up the buttonhole in the correct spot.
+We also noticed that this buttonhole does not seem to lock as well as the other ones, and was more prone to unraveling and that it was substantially more difficult to line up the buttonhole in the correct spot.

-Looking at our price-value chart, you will notice that while this model is low on the price axis, it is also low on the performance one.
+While this model is lower on the price axis, it is also low on the performance one.
 This fails to fulfill our criteria for making it a good value.

 The Singer 4423 is an economical, basic mechanical sewing machine.
 While there were no terrible drawbacks on this product, you get what you pay for and the performance of this model fails to impress.
 We feel that there were other models that offered much better performance for only slightly more cost, and are worth saving up the extra penny.